zowe/docs-site/docs/user-guide/install-zowe-pswi.md

     * Mounts required USS files if necessary.
     * Performs workflow execution to customize the deployed runtime environment for use on a specific z/OS system.
 * **Import Product Information into z/OSMF**
 Provides the steps to import the product information file so that z/OSMF has access to the latest product information.
-For a list of products using z/OSMF, see Mainframe Products using z/OSMF in the Mainframe Common Maintenance Procedures documentation.

 When these tasks are completed, you are ready to install preventive maintenance.
-You can also configure software instances using z/OSMF workflows.